 This educational activity may contain discussion of published and/or investigational uses of agents that are not indicated by the FDA.
 ViralEd, Inc., the Perelman School of Medicine at the University of Pennsylvania, Gilead Sciences and Janssen Therapeutics do not recommend the use of any agent outside of the labeled indications.

 |Richard E. Chaisson MD||Rifapentine||

 Prevention of tuberculosis (currently labeled only for treatment of TB disease but recommended by CDC for prevention)

-The opinions expressed in the educational activity are those of the faculty and do not necessarily represent the views of ViralEd, LLC, the Perelman School of Medicine at the University of Pennsylvania, Gilead Sciences and Janssen Therapeutics.
+The opinions expressed in the educational activity are those of the faculty and do not necessarily represent the views of ViralEd, Inc., the Perelman School of Medicine at the University of Pennsylvania, Gilead Sciences and Janssen Therapeutics.
 Please refer to the official prescribing information for each product for discussion of approved indications, contraindications and warnings.

 Participants have an implied responsibility to use the newly acquired information to enhance patient outcomes and their own professional development.
 The information presented in this activity is not meant to serve as a guideline for patient management.
 Any procedures, medications, or other courses of diagnosis or treatment discussed or suggested in this activity should not be used by clinicians without evaluation of their patient's conditions and possible contraindications on dangers in use, review of any applicable manufacturer's product information, and comparison with recommendations of other authorities.